AdamPrzychodniPrivate/soil-water-forecasting/ml-modeling-pipeline/README.md

 ## How to install new additional dependencies

-Declare new dependencies in `requirements.txt`, then run:
+Declare new dependencies in `requirements.in`, then run:

 ```
-pip-compile requirements.txt --output-file requirements.lock
+pip-compile requirements.in --output-file requirements.lock

 ```

 after this